Firmware-Action

 go install -v github.com/9elements/firmware-action/cmd/firmware-action@latest

-Run firmware-action locally
+Run firmware-action

 ./firmware-action build --config=firmware-action.json --target=coreboot-example